TaskCoach.AI Blog

 Deep Listening: Carl Rogers's Method, Stripped For Adults Who Want To Actually Be Heard

 Most adult conversation is two people taking turns waiting to talk.
-Carl Rogers's empathic reflection technique — used in 70 years of psychotherapy — is a learnable skill that transforms relationships in weeks.
+Carl Rogers's empathic reflection technique, refined over 70 years of psychotherapy, is a learnable skill that can transform your relationships in weeks.

 Sleep Is The Real Anabolic Window: Why Lifters Who Sleep 5 Hours Don't Grow

-Muscle is built during sleep, not during the workout.
-The "anabolic window" is not 30 minutes post-training — it's the 7-9 hours of overnight recovery.
-Lifters who skimp on sleep are training without the recovery system that matters.
+Muscle gets built during sleep.
+The real anabolic window is the 7-9 hours of overnight recovery, a far bigger lever than the 30-minute post-workout window most lifters fixate on.
+Lifters who skimp on sleep are training without the system that actually grows muscle.

 Systems Over Goals: Why Scott Adams And James Clear Are Right